 2Probity Registration is founded by AAA Certification AB, Öbergs miljö & kvalitetskonsult AB, Enhagen Invest AB, SDG Invest AB, the two last being privately owned Swedish holding companies.

 AAA Certification has 13 years of experience in certification.
-They have currently over 1700 clients in 13 countries and is accredited by SWEDAC, Swedish Board for Accreditation and Conformity Assessment, for a large number of standards.
+The company currently has over 1700 clients in 13 countries and is accredited by SWEDAC, Swedish Board for Accreditation and Conformity Assessment, for a large number of standards.

-Öbergs miljö & kvalitetskonsult AB have 17 years of experience with management systems linked to several ISO standards.
+Öbergs miljö & kvalitetskonsult AB has 19 years of experience with management systems linked to several ISO standards.
 The company have more than 400 clients.
 Since 2008 the company also works with ISO 21469, the standard for hygiene requirements for lubricants with incidental product contact.

-Impartiality and independence are our basic values in all the founding companies, also forming the baseline in 2Probity Registration AB.
+Impartiality and independence are the basic values in the founding companies, also forming the baseline in 2Probity Registration AB.
 Probity stands for the quality of having strong moral principles; honesty and decency.

 Customer service and assessor